 Team Walbrook – James Thomson and Alethea Silk

-Myself and Alethea Silk – my fellow Common Councillor for the Ward of Walbrook – intend to stand for re-election as a team in 2025 to continue our work representing the amazing Ward of Walbrook.
+Myself and Alethea Silk – my fellow Common Councillor for the Ward of Walbrook – “Team Walbrook” – are standing for re-election to continue our work representing the amazing Ward of Walbrook and the City of London.

 We stand for and promote a vibrant and safe Ward of Walbrook and supporting the City and economic growth in the UK.
 Further information about the elections can be found below.